NickHugi/PyKotor/Tools/KotorDiff/README.md

 There's a well-written article explaining why the false positives happen on their issue template: [https://github.com/pyinstaller/pyinstaller/blob/develop/.github/ISSUE_TEMPLATE/antivirus.md](https://github.com/pyinstaller/pyinstaller/blob/develop/.github/ISSUE_TEMPLATE/antivirus.md)

 **TLDR:** PyInstaller is an amazing tool, but antiviruses may flag it.
 This is not the fault of PyInstaller or my tool, but rather the fault of how some scummy users have chosen to use PyInstaller in the past.
 Please report any false positives you encounter to your antivirus's website, as reports not only improve the accuracy of everybody's AV experience overall but also indirectly support the [PyInstaller project](https://github.com/pyinstaller/pyinstaller).

+**Q: Is there a GUI version available?**

+A: No, KotorDiff is designed as a lightweight, command-line only tool.
+If you need a GUI for configuration generation, check out [HoloGenerator](https://github.com/th3w1zard1/PyKotor/tree/main/Tools/HoloGenerator) which provides a web-based interface for generating HoloPatcher configurations.